Markets

 AMD’s AI GPU sales are expected to total $6.56 billion in fiscal 2025 and $10.26 billion in fiscal 2026 — and that latter figure is likely heading higher as analysts adjust estimates following this announcement.

-It’s the latest in a series of recent aggressive steps from OpenAI to amass computing power for the AI boom, including massive deals with Broadcom and Oracle.
+The deal also marks the latest in a recent series of aggressive steps from OpenAI to amass computing power for the AI boom, including massive agreements with Broadcom and Oracle.
 To make good on these pacts will likely require equally aggressive moves from OpenAI to raise capital through private markets or, potentially, an IPO down the road.

 Shares of Nvidia, the leader in AI GPUs, turned from positive to negative after this deal was announced.